suricat87/EvmosGrafanaMonitoring/README Master Server.md

 # Master Monitoring Server

 ### WARNING!
-**To prevent possible malfunctions, we strongly recommend that you install the Master Monitoring Server on a computer different from the one on which your node is installed.**
+**To prevent possible malfunctions, we strongly recommend that you install the Master Monitoring Server on a computer different from the one where your node is installed.**

 ## Install software